fieldtrip/website/tutorial/beamformer.md

     [grid] = ft_prepare_leadfield(cfg);

 As mentioned earlier on, if you are not contrasting the activity of interest against another condition or baseline time-window, then you may choose to normalize the lead field (cfg.normalize='yes'), which will help control against the power bias towards the center of the head.

+## Source Analysis

+At this point we have computed all necessary ingredients for the beamformer source analysis.
+As mentioned in the Background, it is ideal to contrast the activity of interest against some control.

+1. Suitable control windows are, for example:
+    - Activity contrasted with baseline (example shown here using dataPre)
+    - Activity of condition 1 contrasted with condition 2 (example not shown)
+2. However, if no other suitable data condition or baseline time-window exists, then
+    - Activity contrasted with estimated noise (example shown below)
+    - Use normalized lead fields (mentioned in ['the forward model and lead field matrix'](/tutorial/beamformer?&#the_forward_model_and_lead_field_matrix) section and Exercise 4 below)

+The null hypothesis for both options within (1) is that the data in both conditions are the same, and thus the best spatial filter is the one that is computed using both data conditions together (also known as ['common filters'](/example/common_filters_in_beamforming)).
+This common filter is then applied separately to each condition.

 ## Source Analysis: without contrasting condition